KPI dashboard in Excel – The all-time classic! A KPI can have a goal which is the exact value that it should reach, and ranges for tracing purpose.

 Don’t forget: everything wants KPI!

-Additional KPI Dashboard resources:
+Additional KPI Dashboard related tools and free resources:

 - Are you interested in human resource management?
 Visit the HR Scorecard Template!